What If the Simplest Change I Could Make for the Planet Was My Food Choices?

 This One Shift Touches Everything

-On your Pigs Are Smart journey, you’ll discover how eating more plant-based is kinder to your body, to animals, and to the planet.
+On your Pigs Are Smart journey, you’ll discover how eating more plant-based is healthier for you and healthier for the planet.
 In fact, according to A Well-Fed World and climate scientists contributing to the United Nations IPCC, it’s one of the most impactful things we can do to reduce our carbon footprint.

 Foer puts it like this:

-“When radical change is needed, many argue that it is impossible for individual actions to incite it, so it’s futile for anyone to try.
-This is exactly the opposite of the truth… the impotence of individual action is a reason for everyone to try.”
+“When a radical change is needed, many argue that it is impossible for individual actions to incite it, so it’s futile for anyone to try.
+This is exactly the opposite of the truth: the impotence of individual action is a reason for everyone to try.”